wp-plugins/documentcloud/readme.txt

 4. Optional: Set a default width/height for all DocumentCloud embeds (which can be overridden on a per-embed basis with the `height/width` attributes) at Settings > DocumentCloud.
 (This default width will only be used if you set `responsive="false"` on an embed.)

 == Changelog ==

+= 0.3.1 =
+* Check for old (Navis) plugin and warn admins of conflict
+* Add note about raw URLs to README
+* Stop storing shortcode attributes in the `postmeta` table

 = 0.3 =
 * Add support for embedding notes.